lagopus/virtq-pmd-dpdk-1.6/README.md

           -device virtio-net-ipc-pci,id=net0,mac=52:54:00:c6:a7:41,bus=pci.0,addr=0x09,nid=0,socketpath=/tmp/virtq,cinterval=1 \
           -net none -enable-kvm -vnc localhost:0

- Users can specify options used by virtio-net devices.
+ Users can specify options used by virtio-net-ipc devices.
 Additionally following options can be specified.
+ - `virtio-net-ipc-pci` : Specify the virtual network device is "virtio-net-ipc device" with --device option.
+ - `id` : This is a uniq id in qemu internal.
+ - `mac` : Specify mac address of each virtual device.
  - `socketpath` : Specify where unix domain socket is.
 The socket is used by QEMU and virtq PMD.
- - `nid` : Specify a device identifier of the device.
-Nid should be unique among devices connected using same socketpath.
-Also it should be start from 0.
+ - `nid` : Specify a device identifier of the device. nid should be unique among devices connected using same socketpath.
+It should be started from 0.
+This id correspond to the suffix number "X" of "eth_virtqX" provided by virtq-pmd-dpdk.
  - `cinterval` : Specify reconnection interval when the counter part application is gone.
 Every cinterval seconds, virtio-net-ipc device tries to reconnect.